manhofer/Line3D/README.txt

 the two values above, but usually don't need to be changed (again, please have a look at the paper).

--r [bool] - 3D_Verification
-Verifies the confidence of 3D hypotheses in 3D space as well.
-Should always be switched on (default), switching it off might lead to denser results but will also introduce some outliers (most likely).

 -d [bool] - Diffusion
 Activates the diffusion process before clustering.
 Should not be used for extremely large datasets (>1000 images) and can in general be left disabled.